 Recognized globally as a workplace thought leader, Mark is a regular leadership contributor to Fast Company Magazine and has been published in the Seattle Times, The Huffington Post, Reuters, CEO Magazine Great Britain, USA Today, and by the Great Place To Work Institute.
 He’s interviewed CEOs and senior executives at innumerable high-performing companies (including Google, SAS, Gallup and the Cleveland Clinic) who are models for “managing the emotional side of work.”
 And his profound conclusion draws on new scientific research which shows that the human heart is a source of remarkable intelligence: What people feel in their hearts has tremendous influence over their motivation and performance in the workplace.
 “The heart is the driving force of human achievement.”

-Mark’s two most recent LinkedIn Pulse articles on Employee Engagement, and managing Millennials, have been read well over 1 million times.
-And his book, Lead From The Heart, is now being taught at four U.S. colleges including Northern Arizona University, Embrey-Riddle University, San Diego State University and the Leadership Development Ph.D Program at Brandman University.
+Mark’s two recent LinkedIn Pulse articles on Employee Engagement, and managing Millennials, have been read well over 1 million times.
+And his book, Lead From The Heart, is now being taught at seven U.S. colleges including Northern Arizona University, Embrey-Riddle University, San Diego State University, the graduate strategic leadership seminar at the University of Iowa, and the Leadership Development Ph.D Program at Brandman University.
 Lead From The Heart consistently ranks as an Amazon.com top 100 bestseller in the workplace culture category.

 Mark was named a “Trust Across America 2016 and 2017 Thought Leader” by TRUST!
 Magazine, and was additionally spotlighted in Forbes Magazine which asserts that his innovative thesis represents “the future of workplace leadership:” onforb.es/1LtWQiQ